 Geoff has advised many governments, businesses, NGOs and foundations around the world.
-He is currently an adviser to the European Parliament on science and technology and a senior fellow with Demos Helsinki.
-He was a senior fellow at the New Institute in Hamburg (2020-2022) and a World Economic Forum Schwab Fellow (2019-22).
+He is a senior fellow with Demos Helsinki and was a senior fellow at the New Institute in Hamburg (2020-2022) and a World Economic Forum Schwab Fellow (2019-22).
 He recently chaired a European Commission programme on ‘Whole of Government Innovation’ and co-founded TIAL, The Institutional Architecture Lab.
 He is a board member of the Centre for European Policy Studies in Brussels, and on the advisory board of Labour Together.

 Current Work